jsyang/agi/specific-games.md

 - Typing "cheat" at any time leads to game crash (room 95)

 - Possible ego edge code error
-  - Cannot leave the root monster room 21!
+  - Cannot leave the root monster room (room 21)!

 - Restoring game at room 5 always puts ego near the airlock chamber (instead of where ego should be)
   - This is due to script.save and loading script not being implemented yet